wovo/hwcpp/docs/hwcpp-targets.md

 This is an 8-bit AVR chip, popularized by the Arduino Uno.
 The AVR architecture has separate code and data address spaces.
-At C++ level this means that const data ends up in RAM because pointers can only point into RAM, not into ROM.
+At C++ level this means that const data ends up in RAM (instead of in ROM) because pointers can only point into RAM, not into ROM.
 You can still store constant data in ROM (using [PROGMEM](http://www.nongnu.org/avr-libc/user-manual/pgmspace.html) ),